AlibabaCloudDocs/sddp/intl.en-US/User Guide/Sensitive data discovery/Manage scan tasks.md

 -   If you have not enabled the **automatic scan** feature for a scan task, the scan task is not run after it is created.
 You must rerun the scan task to start it.
 -   If you enable the **automatic scan** feature for a scan task, DSC automatically reruns the scan task to scan the data that is newly written to or modified in the data asset at intervals of 4 hours.
 You can also rerun the scan task to scan the data asset for sensitive data immediately after you modify the data in the data asset.

-**Note:** DSC charges you daily for the number of files that are scanned.
-DSC also charges you for rescans.
-For more information, see [Pay-as-you-go](/intl.en-US/Pricing/Pay-as-you-go.md).

 To rescan a data asset for sensitive data, perform the following steps: